 Music Education Major

-Through study and interaction with instructors and supervisors, the student will develop an aesthetic vision of excellence in teaching that will enable him/her to analyze and think critically about teaching and learning, and in turn to foster students' creative and analytical skills of their own students, to design various evaluative procedures, and use the results of these procedures to assess the effectiveness of instruction.
-The student will develop the ability to work effectively in groups through collaborative interaction with peers, students, and instructors, and to communicate clearly, understandably, and appropriately with teachers, students, and parents.
+Through study and interaction with faculty and supervisors, students develop an aesthetic vision of excellence in teaching; they come to analyze and think critically about teaching and learning, to foster the creative and analytical skills of their own students, to design various evaluative procedures, and use the results of these procedures to assess the effectiveness of their own instruction and of student learning.

-The field of music education is a constantly changing one, and the student will develop sufficient content, and theoretical and pedagogical skills, to cope with and readily adapt to changes in the field due to discoveries of ongoing research in learning as well as social, economic, and cultural changes.
+The field of music education is a constantly developing one.
+Students gain knowledge and skills needed to adapt readily to changes in the field due to discoveries of ongoing research in learning as well as social, economic, and cultural changes.
 Through this program of study, students grow not only as music educators but also as leaders and as thinkers.

 Upon completion of a major in music education, students will:

-- Design instruction which will facilitate learning, consistent with the needs and interests of primary and secondary school learners
+Design instruction which facilitates learning, consistent with the needs and interests of primary and secondary school learners

-- Design various evaluative procedures, and use the results of these procedures to assess the effectiveness of instruction
+Design various evaluative procedures, and use the results of these procedures to assess the effectiveness of instruction and of student learning

 Download the music education concentrate courses (updated October 2014).
 Students are strongly encouraged to verify their course requirements with the Office of the Registrar.